Mark Smulian: Composer and record producer

-Amongst Smulian's large body of compositional works are composed songs for Bedouin flute Player, Judy Kopelman.
+Amongst Smulian's compositional works are composed songs for Bedouin flute Player, Judy Kopelman.
 Kopelman's project told the story of a Palestinian/Israeli Arab who is trying to become recognised in the Israeli culture, and all the ethnic and racial issues that it encompasses.

 In 2007 he composed, recorded and mixed music for theatre Six Actors in Search of a Pilot.
 A production that involved Israeli Arabs and Jews that focused on the need for mutuality and not conflict.
 They performed throughout Israel in the Arab and Jewish communities and played on Broadway in Manhattan, NY.

-Smulian has also scored for various documentaries and films.
+Smulian has also scored for documentaries and films.
 He composed music for the documentary Masada and in 1990 scored for the news video clip Sadude Hussein.
-The clip was picked by the international news carriers, broadcast all over the world and received first prize at the 1991 Brazilian Music competition.
-It also received airplay on Saturday Night Live and other programs around the world.
+The clip received first prize at the 1991 Brazilian Music competition and received airplay on shows such as Saturday Night Live.

-Smulian has composed over a hundred songs for various artist and incidental music for a wide variety of films, commercials and documentaries.

 Smulian works with WhatFlag, a band in Bristol, UK alongside playing bass with clarinet player Harold Rubin doing free and contemporary jazz.
 They perform around the Middle-East and Europe.
 In 2013 Smulian began working with Amadou Diagne, percussionist and singer/songwriter from Senegal as musical director and bass player.
 In 2014 he produced the first EP for Rasha Nahas, from Israel/Palestine and continues to produce and perform with Nahas internationally on a regular basis.
 On a daily basis Smulian continues to work as a producer for varied artists and session musician locally and internationally.